material-components/material-components-ios/components/AppBar/README.md

 ---
 # App Bar

-The App Bar is a flexible navigation bar-like component designed to provide a typical Material navigation experience.
+The App Bar is a flexible navigation bar designed to provide a typical Material navigation experience.
 <!--{: .intro :}-->

 ### Material Design Specifications